-- It is estimated that their population has declined by 30% in the course of 45 years.
+- It is estimated that their population has declined by 30% in 45 years.

-- The species of black spider monkey is protected in many regions across its range.
+- The species of a black spider monkey is protected in many regions across its range.

 - In the Amazon, it is protected under the Amazon Animal Protection Act of 1973.